pratik-stha/GVSU-CIS641-MISCHIEF-MANAGEMENT/README.md

 * Python environment also needs to be installed in VS Code
 * Open the project directory
 * Open the file calculator.py and click Run and Debug (F5) on left pane OR simply press Run Code (Ctrl+Alt+N)
-* Select the python debug configuration if you are
+* Select the python debug configuration if you are using  debugger (Run and Debug).
 * This will run the application
 * To close the app, simply hit the close button on the top right